tjcchen/webpack-core/README.md

 # webpack core
 A project used to elaborate the core concept of webpack!
+In this repo, we are focusing on webpack version 4.*.

 # Contact
 Email: tjcchen.engineer@gmail.com